smaranjitghose/img_ai_app_boilerplate/README.md

 - __NOTE: If you face any difficulties please raise an issue and let me know__
 - Voila!
 You have your models deployed
 - [__Optional:__] If you wish to share this as a prototype for others to try, please follow these steps:
-    - Track,Commit and Push the changes to your GitHub repository that you initially made using this template repository
+    - Track, Commit and Push the changes to your GitHub repository that you initially made using this template repository
       ```
          git add .
          git commit -m "App v.0.0.1"